ksgolu/Todo-App-Git/README.md

 +NOTE
 #
 !To interact with Todo API all the essential requirement are pre-installed like:
 !1.
-CROS(cross resource origine service) - Hence any browser can access this API regardless of Cross Resource Origine Policy of browser.
+CROS(cross resource origine service) - Hence any browser can access this API regardless of !Cross Resource Origine Policy of browser.
 !2.
 JWT (JSON Web Token) - To authenticate the user by token system.
 #
 ```